Hawraa7/Portfolio-Project-3/README.md

 - Initial Investment Setup:
   - The user starts by logging in his portfolio or creating one if he has not.
-  - Next, he enters an initial investment amount.
+  - Next, he enters an initial investment amount and a password in case he chose to create a new account.
-  - Next, he has more options to invest his amount.
+  - Then, he has more options to invest in his portfolio.

 ![Screenshot of the investment](Screenshotinvestment.png)
 - Option 1 : Buying Stocks